What To Feed A Baby Snapping Turtle?

 • Shredded chicken, beef, bacon

 As you can see, a baby snapping turtle can feast on almost all animal proteins.
 But of course, many of the items are not available for the captive baby snapping turtles.
-When choosing the food options for your pet, go for the safe options like feeder fish, crayfish, worms, shredded chicken, beef, etc.

 In the wild, snapping turtles survive and collect food by hunting down small animals.
 So, their appetite might not match the captive ones.